-So you want to bike around Seattle on one of those bright orange or green bikes on sidewalks and bike racks?
+So you want to bike around Seattle on one of those bright orange, yellow or green bikes on sidewalks and bike racks?
 You can!
 All you need is an Apple or Android smartphone and a credit or debit card to get started.

 Companies in operation:

 You will need to create an account and input your credit/debit card info before starting.
-Rides cost $1 for each 30 minutes.
+Rides cost $1 for each 30 minutes on Spin or LimeBike ($1 for an hour on ofo).
 Services often offer free rides to get you started.

 How does it work?